-The resume of an artist is somewhat different from that of other resume templates.
+The resume of an artist is somewhat different from that of other resume samples.
 While a regular resume is mostly focused on academic qualification, experience, and skills, the resume of an artist highlights chiefly his/her exhibitions, achievements, and awards.
 Most of them even include media coverage and publications.
 It may or may not include an objective but a summary is a must at the top of the resume.
 If you are looking for some ideas, there are plenty of readymade artist resume templates online.

-You have a brilliant professional makeup artist resume here that begins with a strong personal summary and lists every important aspect of such a resume- work experience, duties, areas of expertise etc.
+You have a brilliant professional makeup artist resume here that begins with a strong personal resume summary and lists every important aspect of such a resume- work experience, duties, areas of expertise etc.

 You have a nicely laid makeup artist resume template here where you have all the different sections presented with colored headings and clear divisions.
-The bars and stars to designate level of skills and languages have given a nice creative touch to it.
+The bars and stars to designate a level of skills and languages have given a nice creative touch to it.
 You can also see Theater Resumes

 This visual arts artist resume would be great for a seasoned curator and it begins with education and work experience in chronological order.
 The template also houses sections on skills, reviews, publications, and referees.
+You may also see Free Resume Templates.

 If you are looking for a professional theater resume to advance your career as an actor, this resume template here shows here how to begin it and what sections to highlight.
 You can also see Animator Resume Templates